casper-network/ceps/text/0003-hash-indexed-object-store.md

 ## Drawbacks

 [drawbacks]: #drawbacks
+The proposed changes might negatively affect the contract runtime component's performance.
+This is still open to discovery, see [unresolved questions](#unresolved-questions).
 The biggest issue is that changes might affect execution engine performance negatively.
 This is still open to discovery, see [unresolved questions](#unresolved-questions).

 There is a considerable effort required to update all components and the change might not be easy to implement incrementally.